-Khloé Kardashian Is Looking To Sell Her Calabasas Mansion, For $19 Million
+Khloé Kardashian Is Looking To Sell Her Calabasas Mansion For $19 Million

 Then there's real estate, the generationally wealthy's favorite hobby.
 Just a few weeks ago, Kylie Jenner was the one closing deals during quarantine, but this week, it's Khloé Kardashian who's making headlines for practicing the family pastime.

 Kardashian listed her six-bedroom mansion that, according to TMZ, was also once home to Justin Beiber and Eddy Murphy.
 She's asking for $18,950,000, and People reports that the Kardashian family's longtime realtor Tomer Fridman will be handling the listing.
-Frieman teased details of the listing and home during a recent episode of "Real Talk," the Society Group real estate PR firms' IGTV show.
+Frieman teased details of the listing and home during a recent episode of "Real Talk," The SOCIETY Group real estate PR firms' IGTV show.

 Advertisement